What is Industrial Automation? | Industrial Automation Software | Autodesk

 How to buy

 Industrial automation uses information technologies and control systems like robotics and sensors to carry out industrial tasks previously performed by human workers.
-Sectors such as automotive and electronics manufacturing (US Site), pharmaceuticals, and food and beverage processing commonly use industrial automation to improve quality, productivity and safety conditions.
+Sectors such as automotive and electronics manufacturing, pharmaceuticals, and food and beverage processing commonly use industrial automation to improve quality, productivity, and safety conditions.

 With the introduction of a Model T assembly line in 1913, the Ford Motor Company introduced industrial automation to manufacturing.
 However, industrial automation became modern when General Motors incorporated the programmable logic controller (PLC) in 1968.
 PLCs can monitor and control multiple machines with programmed instructions, and GM pioneered its use in car manufacturing.